Playground Design

 School Playground Expectations

-By providing children with challenging playground obstacles this can actually reduce the number of serious playground accidents as children naturally become risk aware and learn to manage the potential risks they face.
+By providing children with challenging school playground equipment and obstacles this can actually reduce the number of serious playground accidents as children naturally become risk aware and learn to manage the potential risks they face.

 Development Matters curriculum guidance urges schools to ‘offer children many different experiences and opportunities to play freely and to explore and investigate.
 Make time and space for children to become deeply involved in imaginative play, indoors and outdoors.’